-As a multimedia player, VLC isn't only for media files playback.
-You can also use it to achieve more.
-For example, you can rip DVD with VLC, use VLC to convert video to MP4, cut MP3 in VLC, and even use it as a VLC YouTube downloader.
-Of courses, VLC media player works like a charm if you want to fix audio sync issue.
-Let's see how it does to fix VLC audio delay or audio is ahead of video.
+As a multimedia player, VLC isn't only for media files playback but can help you achieve more.
+For example, you can rip DVDs with VLC, use VLC to convert video to MP4, cut MP3 in VLC, and even use it as a VLC YouTube downloader.
+Of course, VLC media player works like a charm if you want to fix audio sync issue.
+Let's see how it does to fix VLC audio delay or audio ahead of video.

-VLC delay audio - How to Sync Audio in VLC for Good
+VLC Delay Audio - How to Sync Audio in VLC

 Step 1.
 Run VLC media player and play the video that is out of sync with audio.